MicrosoftDocs/well-architected/well-architected/saas/compute.md

    PaaS services offer less control compared to IaaS, which can be problematic if your application needs specific configuration.
 For example, your application runs on an operating system that the PaaS service doesn't support.
 PaaS offerings from Azure include App Service and Container Apps.

 - **Workload type**.
 Some platforms are specialized for specific workloads, while others are versatile.
-For instance, App Service is tailored for web applications, whereas AKS is more general-purpose.
-It's capable of hosting web apps, AI workloads, and batch compute tasks.
+For instance, App Service is designed for web applications, whereas AKS is more general-purpose.
+It can host web apps, AI workloads, and batch compute tasks.

-- **Development team expertise**.
+- **Develop team expertise**.
 Large changes can be challenging if the team lacks experience with the new platform.
 Assess your team's skills and match them to your platform requirements.
-It's often better to start with a simpler platform and gradually evolve your architecture rather than jump straight to a more advanced option.
+Start with a simple platform and gradually evolve your architecture rather than jump straight to a more advanced option.

-  For example, if you're building a containerized application, start with Container Apps for easier management.
+  For example, if you're building a containerized application, start with Container Apps for easy management.
 As your needs grow more complex, you can transition to AKS while you gain a better understanding of the platform over time.

 - **Management overhead**.
 Compute platforms balance overhead and control.
 More management responsibility shifted away from your team means less control over the platform.